 Size Does Matter

 Finally, the size of your HVLS fan's blades affects fan positioning.
 Your fan will not do the job if it is too small.
-You can speak with a Macro Air HVLS fan professional to discover the best size for your business.
+You can speak with an Ameriwind HVLS fan professional to discover the best size for your business.

 As you can see, there are various things to consider when considering HVLS fan placement that will impact the fan's effectiveness and efficiency.
 It's not simply about installing the largest fan you can locate in your business.
 Once you've determined how much room you want to circulate air across, you can begin focusing on the other critical factors of fan selection and location that will allow you to optimize the benefits of your HVLS fan.